 Luckily, there’s an easy test.
 This time-tested way to repeal a pool leak includes setting a bucket filled with water in or near the pool for a day, and then comparing the water level in each of them.
 If the water level in the pool has decrease more than the water level in the bucket, this is definitely a pool leak.

+The price of a pool leak.
 Having ascertained that you deal with a leak, you can contact an expert to determine the source or try to find it on your own.
 A pool leak specialist can generally determine the problem within a couple of hours, but it will cost you approximately $300.

 However, before calling in an expert, you should devote at least half an hour to screen the pool facilities and fixtures.
 The issue may be evident and simple to solve on your own.